Are You Qualified to File an SBA Size Protest? Minimize the chance of getting your case thrown out.

-However, if your company has been eliminated from consideration of the award for any other reason besides the company’s size, you would not be an interested party.
-An example would include you being eliminated from consideration for award for being non-responsiveness, technical unacceptability of your proposal or outside of the competitive range.
+However, if your company has been eliminated from consideration for the award for any other reason besides the company’s size, you would not be an interested party.
+An example would include you being eliminated from consideration for the award for being non-responsiveness, technical unacceptability of your proposal or outside of the competitive range.

+On the other hand, a large business would arguably have no legal standing to file this type of bid protest since the company would not be qualified to receive an award.
 The contracting officer and the SBA can also file an SBA size protest without having to meet the normal filing deadline.
-See 13 CFR 121.1001 for more information about interested parties and who can file a small business size protest.
+See 13 CFR 121.1001 for more information about interested parties and who can file an SBA bid protest.

-Bid Protest Filing Deadlines 13 CFR 121.1004
+What are the SBA Bid Protest Filing Deadlines 13 CFR 121.1004?

-If you are contemplating filing an SBA size protest on a government contract award, you must file the challenge and it must be received by the contracting officer prior to the close of business on the 5th day, exclusive of Saturdays, Sundays, and legal holidays, after the contracting officer has notified the protesting party of the identity of the prospective awardee.
+If you are contemplating filing an SBA size protest on a government contract award, you must file the challenge and it must be received by the contracting officer prior to the close of business on the 5th day, exclusive of Saturdays, Sundays, and legal holidays after the contracting officer has notified the protesting party of the identity of the prospective awardee.

 What happens when the protestor receives notification after business hours?

-This problem occurs sometimes where the contracting officer sends an email to the protestor (unsuccessful offeror) after business hours.
+This problem occurs sometimes when the contracting officer sends an email to the protestor (unsuccessful offeror) after business hours.
 The question is whether it is the contracting officer’s business hours or the recipient’s business hours that count.